NG-ZORRO/ng-zorro-antd-mobile/docs/schematics.en-US.md

 ng g ng-zorro-antd-mobile:[template] --name=NAME [options]
 ```

-For example, you can generate a nav bar with the follow command.`nav-bar-basic` represents the selector in the demo code which removes the 'demo-' prefix.
+For example, you can generate a nav bar with the following command.`nav-bar-basic` represents the selector in the demo code which removes the 'demo-' prefix.

 ```bash
 ng g ng-zorro-antd-mobile:nav-bar-basic -p app --styleext='less' --name=navbar